Roasted Mediterranean Vegetable Lasagne

 - Stir in the peppers, courgette, aubergine and garlic if used.
 Cook for ten minutes.

-- Add the mushrooms and the passatta, stir well and cook for a further ten minutes.
-Add salt and fresh ground black pepper to taste
+- Add the mushrooms and the passata, stir well, transfer to an oven dish and cook for a further ten minutes at 190c.
+Add salt and fresh ground black pepper to taste before roasting.

 - Meanwhile, make the cheese sauce.
 Place the flour, spread, milk and the mustard, if you are using it, into a saucepan, over a moderate heat and cook, stirring the whole time.
 Don't leave the sauce at this stage as it will thicken very quickly and it is easy to ruin it.